What to expect

 How to stand out

-- Treat the Life Story interview as a core round, not a soft intro.
-Build a clear narrative around choices, failures, growth, and why Shopify is the right next step now.
+- Treat the Life Story interview as a core round.
+Build a clear narrative around your choices, failures, growth, and why Shopify is the right next step now.

 - Practice SQL aloud, especially window functions, rolling logic, deduplication, and funnel analysis.
-Shopify cares about your reasoning, assumptions, and edge-case handling as much as the final query.
+Reasoning, assumptions, and edge-case handling matter as much as the final query.

 - Frame answers in merchant and product terms.
-Tie your analyses to conversion, retention, checkout behavior, recommendations, or decision quality rather than staying at the level of abstract metrics.
+Tie analyses to conversion, retention, checkout behavior, recommendations, or decision quality rather than staying at abstract metrics.

 - Prepare one or two projects you can defend in depth.
 Be ready to explain why you chose the method, what tradeoffs you made, how you handled stakeholders, and what changed because of your work.

-- Go beyond basic A/B testing prep.
-Be able to discuss multiple variants, false positives, power, guardrails, variance reduction, and what you would recommend when experiment results are noisy or imperfect.
+- Go beyond basic A/B testing.
+Be able to discuss multiple variants, false positives, power, guardrails, variance reduction, and what you would recommend when results are noisy or imperfect.

-- Show collaborative behavior during technical rounds.
-Ask clarifying questions, narrate your plan, react to hints well, and make the session feel like working with a teammate.
+- Show collaborative behavior in technical rounds.
+Ask clarifying questions, narrate your plan, respond well to hints, and make the session feel like working with a teammate.

 - Demonstrate autonomy and judgment.
 Shopify screens for people who did not just execute analyses, but scoped problems, influenced decisions, and operated effectively in ambiguous environments.